sandesh029/Hostel-Management-System-master/README.md

 # Hostel-Management-System
-Hostel Management System made for our Punjabi University hostel.
+Hostel Management System made for any University hostel.
 Specific to requirements.

 A desktop application aimed to manage hostel and all the related clerical work.
 The application was made using Java SE, Java FX and MySQL for Database.
 This was a personal project made during summer training tenure.